meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 | **Total** |      |    |     |      |     |  **322.58**  | |
 </div>

-The total cost to manufacture the Agrofelis two degrees of freedom rotating implement mount, excluding shipping, cutting, welding and painting costs, sums to approximately **322.58** euros.
+The total cost to manufacture the Agrofelis two degrees of freedom rotating implement mount, excluding shipping, cutting, welding and painting costs, sums up to approximately **322.58** euros.

 ## Summary